sharils/ncut-book-store/features.markdown

 - Carol can cancel an order.
 - The system remembers who canceled the order.

+A shop keeper can give books in an order to a student separately.

+- Carol goes to the order listing page.
+- Carol chooses an order.
+- Carol sees the detail info of an order.
+- Carol chooses books that she wants to give Eve.
+- The system will remember who gives and who takes books.

 ### Messenging ###

 A shop keeper can send bulk messages.